-To use the TrackPoint pointing stick, apply pressure to the nonslip cap on the pointing stick in any direction parallel to the keyboard.
-Then you can move the cursor.
-But the pointing stick itself does not move.
-The speed at which the cursor moves depends on the pressure you apply to the pointing stick.
+Use the pointing stick 1 to move the pointer on the screen.
+To use the pointing stick, apply pressure to the pointing-stick nonslip cap in any direction parallel to the keyboard.
+The pointer moves accordingly but the pointing stick itself does not move.
+The speed at which the pointer moves depends on the amount of pressure you apply to the pointing stick.